davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ## Conditional breakpoints

 As you become more and more proficient with breakpoints, you'll come to realize how nice it would be if breakpoints were a little smarter and able to activate themselves based on certain criteria.
 Imagine an arraylist of 100 employee objects and realizing that as you iterate through the array you always seem to have an issue with the 67th element.
 So the brute force method might be to single step 67 times but do you really want to do this?
-What if you make a modification and now you need to restart your debug session.
+What if you make a modification and now you need to restart your debug session?
 Are you going to single step 67 times again?
 Hopefully by now you realized how much of a pain in the ass this would be.

 Enter conditional breakpoints...